 According to a report by The Huffington Post, on average there is a lawyer for every 247 Americans.
 Lawyers who work at large firms charge rates that average about $900/hour, while the lowest-paid attorneys charge about $200/hour.

-As far as income is concerned, Colorado comes in at #10 as a best state for lawyers, followed by Virginia at #9.
+As far as income is concerned, Colorado comes in at #10 as the best state for lawyers, followed by Virginia at #9.
 Georgia and Pennsylvania claim spots 8 and 7, while Illinois, Connecticut, and New York come in at 6, 5, and 4, respectively.

-The top three states for lawyers according to this report are Delaware, coming in at #3, California at #2, and the District of Columbia clinching the spot as the very best state in which to be a lawyer.
+The top three states for lawyers according to this report are Delaware, coming in at #3, California at #2, and the District of Columbia, clinching the spot as the very best state in which to be a lawyer.

 Worst States for Attorneys

 At the other end of the spectrum, Forbes just released a report on the worst states for litigation in 2015.
-This report factored in more than just income, and took into account factors such as job openings compared to available professionals, and other work-related benefits.
+This report factored in more than just income and took into account factors such as job openings compared to available professionals, and other work-related benefits.
 Arkansas comes in as the 10th worst state, followed by Missouri.
 Mississippi, Florida, and New Mexico ring in at spots 8, 7, and 6, respectively.

 Alabama ranked as the 5th worst state, and California, Illinois, and Louisiana follow at ranks 4, 3, and 2.
 The number one worst state for litigation in the U.S.?
 West Virginia landed that spot for 2015’s Forbes report.

 No matter where you decide to live and work, it’s always important to protect your income with disability insurance.
-Whether you’re practicing in Minneapolis or Baton Rouge, if illness or injury put you out of work, disability insurance can provide a valuable safety net to keep you and your family living the lifestyle your occupation has provided for them.
+Whether you’re practicing in Minneapolis or Baton Rouge, if illness or injury puts you out of work, disability insurance can provide a valuable safety net to keep you and your family living the lifestyle your occupation has provided for them.